-The Commissioner has to write a five year Police and Crime Plan The police and Crime Plan
+The Commissioner has to write a five year Police and Crime Plan by the

 The police will follow this Plan and I will hold them to account through it.
 It will be the road map to the best policing in our area.